 C.3.3.1.
-Monitoring of exposure at Group level
+Monitoring of exposure at EH Group level

-Trade Credit Insurance is the core business of Euler Hermes.
+Trade Credit Insurance is the core business of EH.
 Thus, at EH Group level, several processes are in place to monitor the portfolio quality and risk:

-- Large risks management process (scope: TCI, TCU, XoL and surety & guarantee): the methodology is to identify the largest and most sensitive buyers and ensure there is a granular review of each risk.
-A standard template has been defined which presents the key metrics and proprietary analysis maximising the expertise and local knowledge from each country; - Concentration risk management processes (scope: TCI, TCU, XoL and surety & guarantee): the evolution of the total exposure is monitored through three different dimensions to avoid concentration risk: the grade, the country and the trade sector.
+- Large risks management process: the methodology is to identify the largest and most sensitive buyers and ensure there is a granular review of each risk.
+A standard template that presents the key metrics and proprietary analysis maximizing the expertise and local knowledge has been defined from each country.
+Buyers under this process are validated by several credit committees depending on their size; - Concentration risk management processes: the evolution of the total exposure is monitored through three different dimensions to avoid concentration risk: the grade, the country, and the trade sector.
 The portfolio is strongly diversified on each of these dimensions.
-Euler Hermes has succeeded in allocating its exposure in a well-proportioned manner and thus limiting the risk that may arise from a trade sector dependency or from a certain category of buyers or countries.
+EH has succeeded in allocating its exposure in a well-proportioned manner and thus limiting the risk that may arise from a trade sector dependency or from a certain category of buyers or countries.
 Both the most sensitive buyers and the most sensitive countries are closely monitored.